Eugenio Zucchelli supervises 10 postgraduate research students. If these students have produced research profiles, these are listed below:

 University of Modena, Department of Economics, Italy, Feb 2008

 International Health Economics Association Congress, Copenhagen, Jul 2007

 Monash University, Centre for Health Economics, Melbourne, Jul 2006

-Applied Economic Perspective and Policy; Contemporary Economic Policy; Economic Journal; European Economic Review; Education Economics; Health Economics; International Journal of Microsimulation; International Journal of Public Health; International Journal of Simulation and Process Modelling; Journal of Health Economics; Preventive Medicine; Social Science and Medicine; Value in Health.
+American Journal of Health Economics; Applied Economic Perspective and Policy; Contemporary Economic Policy; Economic Journal; Empirical Economics; European Economic Review; Education Economics; Health Economics; International Journal of Microsimulation; International Journal of Public Health; International Journal of Simulation and Process Modelling; Journal of Applied Economics; Journal of Health Economics; Oxford Bulletin of Economics and Statistics; Preventive Medicine; Social Science and Medicine; Value in Health.

 Research output: Contribution to journal › Journal article